ExamDay/NeuralGREWT/README.md

 Knowing this, we can use a natural language generator (predictor from context really) to determine the degree of mutual interchangabilty of symbols in a language using total string likelihood before and after replacement as an indicator of validity.
-Once we have these validity scores we can use PCA to infer discrete symbol categories from the degree of mutual interchangability (or equivilently the clustering of "vadlity-under-replacement scores").
+Once we have these validity scores we can use T-SNE to infer discrete symbol categories from the degree of mutual interchangability (or equivilently the clustering of "vadlity-under-replacement scores").